caspar/project2-f22-template/README.md

 The result should be ordered by the count descendingly.

 Hint: look at the documentation for parsing strings into dates and the date functions.

+You should write your model on file q2.sql

 ## Question 3